-Payment for Permanent Disability: If a doctor says your injury or illness results in a permanent disability, you may receive additional payments.
-The amount will depend on the type of injury, your age, occupation, and date of injury.
+Payment for Permanent Disability: If a doctor says you have not recovered completely from your injury and you will always be limited in the work you can do, you may receive additional payments.
+The amount will depend on the type of injury, extent of impairment, your age, occupation, date of injury, and your wages before you were injured.

-Supplemental Job Displacement Benefit (SJDB): If you were injured after 1/1/04 and you have a permanent disability that prevents you from returning to work within 60 days after your temporary disability ends, and your employer does not offer modified or alternative work, you may qualify for a nontransferable voucher payable to a school for retraining and/or skill enhancement.
-If you qualify, the claims administrator will pay the costs up to the maximum set by state law based on your percentage of permanent disability.
+Supplemental Job Displacement Benefit (SJDB): If you were injured on or after 1/1/04, and your injury results in a permanent disability and your employer does not offer regular, modified, or alternative work, you may qualify for a nontransferable voucher payable for retraining and/or skill enhancement.
+If you qualify, the claims administrator will pay the costs up to the maximum set by state law.

-Death Benefits: If the injury or illness causes death, payments may be made to relatives or household members who were financially dependent on the deceased worker.
+Death Benefits: If the injury or illness causes death, payments may be made to a